 Sweet and juicy: strawberry jam, lychee and cocoa

-Another amazing coffee from the Colombian masters Cafe Granja Esperanza.
-This time it's a micro-lot from their farm 'La Esperanza' of a variety we've never heard of before called Mandela.
-One of the many experimental varieties created by the Colombian Coffee Research Centre CENICAFE.
+Ahh - it’s back and better than last year.
+This naturally processed micro-lot comes from the Colombian masters Cafe Granja Esperanza from their farm 'La Esperanza'.
+This little known variety, Mandela, is one of the many experimental varieties created by the Colombian Coffee Research Centre CENICAFE.
 It's lineage is from Carturra and Ethiopian landrace.

 This 'natural' aka 'dried in the skin' has undergone 36hrs dry fermentation immediately after picking, then left for 48hrs in the silo dryers before final sun-drying.
 It's then held in storage (reposo) for at least one month to stabilise and reduce the astringency of 'freshness'.